angus-g/mom6-spurious/writing/paper/baroclinic-eddies.md

 ## Baroclinic eddies

 The previous two test cases were only 2D, and therefore couldn't incorporate any rotation.
 To explore the impact of a three dimensional domain with rotation, this test case involves a baroclinically unstable temperature front in a periodic channel with rotation.
-This test case was presented by Ilicak et al. (2012), as the baroclinically unstable front quickly leads to vigorous eddying without either mechanical or buoyancy forcing, thus it is a closed system suitable for analysis by changes in RPE.
+This test case was presented by @ilicak12, as the baroclinically unstable front quickly leads to vigorous eddying without either mechanical or buoyancy forcing, thus it is a closed system suitable for analysis by changes in RPE.
 The domain is a periodic channel \SI{160}{\kilo\metre} wide by \SI{500}{\kilo\metre} long, with a depth of \SI{1000}{\metre}.
 The front has a sinusoidal meridional position, defined as

 $$y_w(x) = y_0 - y_A \sin\left(2\pi k \frac{x}{L_x}\right),$$